XMMR12/Image_Splitter_XM/README.md

 Upload Your Image: Click on the 'Upload' button to select your image file.
 Select Split Settings: Choose your desired splitting method.
 Preview: View the split preview within the application.
-Download: Click the 'Download' button to save the split images to your device.
+Download: Click the 'Split' button to save the split images to your device in `output_images` folder.

 ## Contributing
 Contributions are welcome!
 If you'd like to improve the application, report bugs, or suggest features: